jw3126/Delme/paper/paper.md

 `@set spaceship.captain.name = "Julia"`

 And voila, this returns an updated copy.
+The implementation is based on the lens formalism.
+Lenses are a powerful tool for manipulating immutable data, popular in the haskell community.

 # Details